-Crs# Course Name Description Credit DA151 Design Arts Freshman Elective In Design Arts Foundation Studio students are introduced to the processes of illustration and Graphic Design.
-While both disciplines have distinct characteristics and functions, they are closely linked historically and in contemporary creative practice.
+FD 200 First Year Design Studio In this Design Studio, First Year students are introduced to the processes of illustration and graphic design While both disciplines have distinct characteristics and functions, they are closely linked historically and in contemporary creative practice.
 This course offers students a strong technical and conceptual framework for a major in Graphic Design or Illustration.
-In weekly experimental studio sessions, students will explore various principles and methodologies from Graphic Design and illustration, exploring their intersections in contemporary client-based practice.
+In weekly experimental studio sessions, students will explore various principles and methodologies from graphic design and illustration, exploring their intersections in contemporary client-based practice.
 Through incorporation of drawing, typography, painting, collage, and digital media, students will encounter new creative possibilities and find exposure to the dynamic opportunities available to the contemporary illustrator & designer.
-3 GD241 This course introduces the student to the structure of visual languages and how these structures are used consciously and unconsciously in design.
+3 GD241 Design Studio I: Signs This course introduces the student to the structure of visual languages and how these structures are used consciously and unconsciously in design.
 The course begins by exploring modes of signification and the ideological roles of media in contemporary culture.
 Key strands in critical theory such as mythology and ideology will be introduced.
 Students will examine the transmission of meaning in our visual culture.
 In particular, students will be asked to judge for themselves the truth of old certainties relating to the techniques and the very purposes of Graphic Design.
 Computer skills and compositional skills will be stressed and enhanced.
-3 GD242 Design Studio I: Psychology of Seeing Prerequisites: All Foundation studio courses.
-This course focuses on the roles that human perception and cognition play in the world of design.
-As such this studio course examines the notion of locating the individual in the sphere of cultural production and consumption.
-The aim of the course is to discover how notions of the unconscious affect the decision-making patterns of consumers in our visual culture.
+3 GD242 Design Studio I: Psychology of This course focuses on the roles that human perception and cognition play in the world of design.
+As such Seeing this studio course examines the notion of locating the individual in the sphere of cultural production and consumption.
+The aim of the course is to discover how notions of the unconscious affect the decision- making patterns of consumers in our visual culture.
 Students are introduced to various psychological principles that facilitate our understanding of how humans are motivated to action or behavior in design and advertising.
 Technically, the course will rely heavily on page layout, color response, and typography.
 Prerequisites: All Foundation studio courses.
-3 GD245 1 Typographic skills and concepts are applied to situations involving the use of type in layout, illustration, and time-based applications.
+3 GD245 Typography I Typographic skills and concepts are applied to situations involving the use of type in layout, illustration, and time-based applications.
 The emphasis is not only on style and composition, but also on formal and semantic issues as these are influenced by project function and technological criteria.
-Students will be able to understand the history and evolution of typography, and to discuss and analyze the physical aspects and nuances of type and typographic measurements.
+Students will be able to understand the history and evolution of typography, and to discuss and analyze the physical aspects an nuances of type and typographic measurements.
 Some key concepts in type design will be explored as well.
-Projects will explore a variety of solutions to design problems that require both expressiveness as well as an understanding of the practical uses of type in Graphic Design.
+Projects will explore a variety of solutions to design problems that require both expressiveness as we as an understanding of the practical uses of type in Graphic Design.
 Prerequisites: All Foundation studio courses.
-3 GD246 , , , , , , , , , , , , , , , , , , , Typography II is a continuation of systems and ideas explored initially in Typography I. This course includes historical and contemporary lectures mixed with studio time for experimentation, research, and personal application of concepts.
+3 GD246 Typography II Typography II is a continuation of systems and ideas explored initially in Typography I. This course include historical and contemporary lectures mixed with studio time for experimentation, research, and personal application of concepts.
 This course is intended to give you a further understanding and appreciation of type as a tool for the designer.
 During this course, typographic skills and concepts are applied to situations involving the use of type in digital and manual applications.
 Prerequisites: GD241 and GD245.
-3 GD247 1 This course provides an understanding of the scope and correlation of design, pre-press preparation and the production process.
+3 GD247 Production This course provides an understanding of the scope and correlation of design, pre-press preparation and the production process.
 Fundamentals of computer hardware/software management and the importance of time management and project planning will be stressed.
-3 GD251 Fundamentals of Interactive Media Prerequisites: All Foundation studio courses.
-Fundamentals of Interactive Media is first in the series of two interactive design courses, is offered in the Spring semester, and is required for GD students.
-This course serves as an introduction to interactive design with user experience and user interface methodologies.
-Basic principles of design for digital platforms are discussed, as well as interaction design concepts such as app/web, augmented and virtual reality, ocular/voice recognition, environmental/experience design, etc. Students will develop the background needed to understand how audio, video, animation and motion graphics affect user interaction and experience within digital media.
-Prerequisites: All Foundation studio courses.
-3 GD310 • Special topics courses are approved to take advantage of timely subjects, the expertise of a faculty member, or to test student interest in a topic which may later be added to the curriculum.
-3 GD341 Audience i f This course begins to prepare the student for understanding the audience that design always addresses.
-As a means to understand audience, we investigate where that is found - a cultural context.
-Borrowing ideas from anthropology and political economy, students explore Graphic Design from the perspective of total communication - from the larger issues confronting a society to the discreet objects and messages contained therein.
-Projects include identity and collateral, produce and brand development, as well as publication design.
-Prerequisites: GD 241-242, GD 245 and GD 246, or Instructor permission.
-3
+Prerequisites: All Foundation studio courses 3